East Carolina University

 Do not start a sentence with a conjunction.
 And don't end one with a preposition.
 See Rules for Writers.
 Then see another opinion.Commas and Quotation Marks

 Put the closing comma (or period or any punctuation mark that was part of the quoted material) within the quotation marks.
-(PM 4.08)
+(PM6, 4.08)

 Treat this word as a plural noun.
 The singular is "datum."
-(PM 3.20)
+Quoting from the PM, "Correct: The data indicate.
+Incorrect: The data indicates.
+(PM7, 6.11)

 DF for F

 Put a blank space after the comma which separates the numerator df from the denominator df.
-(PM 4.44.)
+(PM6, 4.44.)

 Equality and Inequality Signs